Gumtree-South-Africa/__DEPRECATED__central/README.md

 ### Testing that your setup works

-1. Place a raw email in the `/tmp/mailreceiver` on your local machine.
+1. Place a raw email in the `/tmp/mailreceiver` (file should start with `pre_`) on your local machine.
 Example email:
 ```
 From:acharton@ebay-kleinanzeigen.de
 Delivered-To: receiver@host.com